yerry21/DD2413-Group-4/README.md

-DD2413 Social Robotics
-**Group 4 project
+# **DD2413 Social Robotics: Group 4 Project**

-Misty II for enhancing Human-Robot Interactions!
+## **Misty II for Enhancing Human-Robot Interactions**

+This repository contains the project work for Group 4 in the course **DD2413 Social Robotics**.
+The focus of our project is leveraging the capabilities of the Misty II robot to improve Human-Robot Interaction (HRI).

+---

+## **Team Members**

-Antonia Sunna
+- Antonia Sunna
-Aryan Dolas
+- Aryan Dolas
-Jesús Gerardo Ortega-Peimbert
+- Jesús Gerardo Ortega-Peimbert
-Maria-Alexandra Florea
+- Maria-Alexandra Florea
-Tafarrel Firhannoza Pramono
+- Tafarrel Firhannoza Pramono